Class of 2021:

 Matthew H. Schrumpf (Corvallis, OR), CLAS, REL, Phi Beta Kappa

-spent the first two years after graduation in Japan where he taught English with the Kawagoe Exchange and Teaching (KET) program.
-He has since obtained a Juris Doctor degree from New York University School of Law and is now an Assistant Attorney General in Consumer Protection for the state of Massachusetts (4/2010).
+has been an Assistant Attorney General with the Oregon Department of Justice since 2014.
+The first two years after graduation he spent in Japan where he taught English with the Kawagoe Exchange and Teaching (KET) program.
+After that, he obtained a Juris Doctor degree from New York University School of Law, clerked for a year with the Massachusetts Appeals Court, and worked more than five years as Assistant Attorney General in Consumer Protection for the state of Massachusetts.

 Julie C. (Ford) Sparks (Littleton, CO) CLAS, ENGL, Phi Beta Kappa